How to Photograph

 How do you define success?

 Success in Upper Antelope Canyon starts with reasonable expectations going in.
-My Upper Antelope strategy starts by narrowing my goals: There may be several images on my “must-have” list, but it’s a huge mistake to think I’ll be able to effectively check-off more than one or two on a single visit.
+My Upper Antelope strategy starts by narrowing my goals: There may be several images on my “must-have” list, but it’s a huge mistake to think I’ll be able to effectively check-off more than one or two on a single visit, and in fact it’s usually counterproductive to try to do too much.
 On my first visit to Upper Antelope Canyon I had no expectations or plan—I was merely satisfied to escape with my life and a handful of cliché (albeit beautiful) shots.
 On subsequent visits I settled down enough to seek images that felt more uniquely mine, keeping my mind open enough to adjust to whatever opportunity presented itself.

-Regardless of my location, there are a few cornerstone objectives for all of my images.
-For example, I don’t want any sign of human activity, so at Antelope Canyon I avoid footprints, the obviously staged scenes (like the tumbleweed on the ledge that has been there for as long as I’ve been visiting), and people in my images.
+Regardless of my location in the canyon, there are a few cornerstone objectives for all of my images.
+For example, I don’t want any sign of human activity, so at Antelope Canyon I avoid footprints (as much as is possible), the obviously staged scenes (like the tumbleweed on the ledge that has been there for as long as I’ve been visiting), and people in my images.
 Another of my “things” is that I never shoot HDR or otherwise blend multiple images.
 But these are just me—you, on the other hand, may like the story told by footprints, the serenity of an Antelope Canyon tumbleweed still life, the ability to blend a sliver of blue sky into the top of your image, or the sense of scale people provide.
-Whatever matters most in your photography, make sure (before entering the canyon) that you know how you’ll accomplish it, because when the crazy starts, you’ll need to triage your list.
+Whatever matters most in your photography, make sure (before entering the canyon) that you have an idea how you’ll accomplish it, because when the crazy starts, you’ll need to triage your list.

 Have a plan